 - Come in attractive styles, including tooth-colored wires and clear brackets

 For these reasons, we often recommend traditional orthodontics.
-During your consultation, we will talk about your different braces options and help you decide which is the right one for you.
+During your consultation, we will talk about your different orthodontic options and help you decide which is the right one for you.

 Braces or Clear Braces: Which Is Right for You?